Rhelli/Restaurant-Website/README.md

 ### 🛠️ Setup & Use

 #### Setup
-For the live site, [head here]()
+For the live site, [head here.](https://the-earl-of-sandwich.netlify.app/)

-1. To inspect and tinker with the code on your system, download this repo either [here]() or from the link at the top of the page
+1. To inspect and tinker with the code on your system, download this repo either [here](https://github.com/Rhelli/Restaurant-Website/archive/develop.zip) or from the link at the top of the page

 2. Now it's time to ensure you've got Node and NPM installed.
 If you do, skip this step.
 Otherwise, head on over to [nodejs's website](https://nodejs.org/en/) to download node with npm.